rubenwardy/minetest/doc/direction.md

 These are the current medium-term goals for Minetest development, in no particular order.
-Pull requests that address these goals will be prioritised.
+Pull requests that address these goals are likely to be prioritised.

 This roadmap was created after a roadmap brainstorm in a [GitHub issue](https://github.com/minetest/minetest/issues/10461).